Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Overview of Causal Graphical Models

 The bidirected connected components of an ADMG $\G(V)$ partition its vertices into distinct subsets known as \emph{districts}.
 A set $S \subseteq V$ is a district in ${\cal G}(V)$ if it forms a maximal connected component via only bidirected edges.
 We use $\dis_\G(V_i)$ to denote the district of $V_i$ in $\G,$ which includes $V_i$ itself, and ${\cal D}(\G)$ to denote the set of all districts in $\G$.
-A distribution $p(V)$ is said to \emph{district factorize} or \emph{Tian factorize} with respect to an ADMG ${\cal G}(V)$ if